Diagnosis and treatment

 Free transportation to and from medical appointments on the Monterey Peninsula and in Salinas is provided to any patient suffering from a life-threatening illness, such as cancer.
 Call (831) 622-2746.

 Patient Navigator program

 In this volunteer program, trained cancer survivors become one-on-one "buddies" to those with a new diagnosis.
-To take advantage of this free resource, call us at (831) 625-4753.
+To take advantage of this free resource, or volunteer, call us at (831) 625-4753.